-The school’s Directress, Reanna Sarieh, is a graduate of Belmont University’s teaching program.
-Her credentials include a Master's Degree in Teaching, AMS (American Montessori Society) Certification for ages 3-6, and State of Tennessee teaching license for pre-K through 3rd grade.
-She also recently completed a certification in Positive Discipline and is now a Certified Positive Discipline Parent Educator.
-She is a member of Kappa Delta Pi (Education Honor Society) and maintained a 4.0 at Belmont University.
-Having completed her undergraduate studies at MTSU she has a love for the Murfreesboro community and is honored to share the Montessori methods of teaching to her students.
-She brings to the classroom a passion for exceptional Early Childhood Education and a profound respect for childhood.
+The school’s Directress, Reanna Sarieh, is a doctoral student at Howard Taft University and a graduate of Belmont University’s teaching program.
+Her credentials include a Master's Degree in Teaching, AMS (American Montessori Society) Certification for ages 3-6, and held a State of Tennessee teaching license for pre-K through 3rd grade until 2018 when she decided to pursue an administrative degree.
+She also recently completed a certification in Positive Discipline and is now a Certified Positive Discipline Parent Educator and offers yearly workshops for parents.
+She is a member of Kappa Delta Pi (Education Honor Society) and has maintained a 4.0 at both Howard Taft and Belmont University.
+Having completed her undergraduate studies in Cultural Anthropology at MTSU she has a love for the Murfreesboro community and is honored to share the Montessori methods of teaching to the community.
+She brings to the school a passion and dedication to exceptional Early Childhood Education and a profound respect for childhood.
 She knows that the seed for learning is planted early in a child’s life.

 Cindy Guevart joins the Bambini Village community for Spanish and French classes.
 Cindy graduated from Berry College with a B.S. in Early Childhood Education.
 After teaching in New Zealand and China, Cindy returned to TN.
 While teaching Kindergarten in Bedford County, she pursued a master's degree in Curriculum and Instruction with an emphasis in teaching English as a Second Language.
 Cindy's last full time teaching job was at the Discovery School in Murfreesboro.
 She loves working with children, including three of her own.
 Her family is bilingual and she is excited to share the love of languages with your child!